Your Domestic Violence Attorney

 If you are the victim of domestic violence, your abuser who is facing criminal charges cannot bring domestic charges against you, he or she can only defend against his or her domestic violence allegations.
 You will likely be called to testify at a domestic abuse criminal proceeding.

-Getting an Order of Protection in Atlanta
+Getting an Order of Protection

 Domestic violence victims have the right to seek a protective order or a restraining order in the state of Georgia.
 The purpose of orders of protection is to stop domestic violence within a family.
 Georgia courts will issue an order of protection to limit the behavior of a person who harms or threatens another person.

 Georgia family court, criminal court, and the Supreme Court judges can all issue an order of protection.
-Atlanta family courts can issue orders of protection as part of a civil, not a criminal proceeding.
+Georgia family courts can issue orders of protection as part of a civil, not a criminal proceeding.
 Family court proceedings in Georgia are confidential, and judges seek to stop violence within a family and provide protection for any individuals who have been hurt, or who are at risk.
 Your relationship to the other person needs to fall into one of the following categories to obtain an order of protection in a Georgia Family Court:

 - A current or former spouse